Market Insight

 RICS’ new standard is a welcome framework for firms navigating the evolving relationship between AI and professional practice.
 It acknowledges that while AI brings opportunity, it also demands responsibility.

-At Vail Williams, we see AI as an enabler, helping us reduce administrative burdens, improve consistency, and spend more time providing strategic, insight led advice.
+At Vail Williams, we see AI as an efficiency enabler and data accelerator, helping us reduce administrative burdens, improve consistency, and spend more time providing strategic, insight led advice.
 But we also recognise that trust in valuation comes from the people behind it: qualified professionals applying their expertise, ethics, and local understanding to every instruction.

 Emma Brooks is a Valuation Associate at Vail Williams LLP, providing expert valuation advice to a wide range of clients across the Midlands and North.
 She specialises in delivering Red Book-compliant valuations that balance analytical precision with real world insight.